 Find your touchstone databases

-Harvard licenses thousands of databases and e-resources.
-Now is the time to explore and get a sense of what might be out there, so that when crunch time hits, you’ll be able to navigate quickly and expertly to what you need.
-Once you have your HarvardKey, you can access our databases and work your way up the learning curve for specific systems.
+- Harvard licenses thousands of databases and e-resources.
+Now is the time to explore and get a sense of what might be out there: the "Find a Database" section of this guide tells you how.
+Once you have your HarvardKey and can access the databases themselves, you can work your way up the learning curve for specific systems.
+Then when crunch time hits, you’ll be able to navigate quickly and expertly to what you need.

 - BrowZine is a great way to keep up with the latest research in your field.
 Make an account, add journals to your bookshelf, and browse recent issues from your phone (with the app) or computer.

 Learn to use Zotero